UPDATED SEPTEMBER 27, 2023

 ![]() |

-- The branches and barbs on Lang Xian can snag on enemy's clothes and prevent them from slipping pass the weapon.
+- The branches and barbs on Lang Xian could snag on enemy clothes, preventing them from slipping pass the threat area of the weapon.

-- If opportunity presents itself, wielder of Lang Xian can attempt to catch enemy flag in order to tear it down.
+- If an opportunity presented itself, wielder of Lang Xian could also attempt to catch enemy flag to tear it down.

-Essentially, a Lang Xian effectively shuts down all enemy's options as it provides good protection against most forms of ranged weapons, outreaches (and thus keeping its wielder safe from) all but the longest weapons, and prevents the enemy from ever getting close.
-This allows even a poorly trained troop to fight on equal footing against a better trained opponent.
+Essentially, a Lang Xian effectively shutted down all enemy's options as it provided good protection against most forms of ranged weapons, kept its wielder safe from all but the longest reaching weapons, and prevented the enemy from getting around the weapon.
+This allowed even a poorly trained troop to fight on equal footing against a better skilled opponent.

-Over the centuries various minor modifications were applied to the base design of Lang Xian.
-Examples include smearing the branches with poison, adding a lance sling to the weapon, and replacing bamboo branches with artificial branches made of iron.
-A notable variant design is Xian Qiang (筅槍, lit.
-'Brush spear'), which reduces the number of branches to four or five layers, sacrificing some defensive potential for increased maneuverability and lethality.
+Over the years various minor modifications were applied to the base design of Lang Xian.
+Examples include adding a lance sling to the weapon and replacing bamboo branches with artificial branches made of iron.
+A notable variant, known as Xian Qiang (筅槍, lit.
+'Brush spear'), also reduced the number of branches to four or five layers, sacrificing some defensive potential for increased handling and lethality.

-Over the centuries various minor modifications were applied to the base design of Lang Xian.
-Examples include smearing the branches with poison, adding a lance sling to the weapon, and replacing bamboo branches with artificial branches made of iron.
-A notable variant design is Xian Qiang (筅槍, lit.
-'Brush spear'), which reduces the number of branches to four or five layers, sacrificing some defensive potential for increased maneuverability and lethality.
+Over the years various minor modifications were applied to the base design of Lang Xian.
+Examples include adding a lance sling to the weapon and replacing bamboo branches with artificial branches made of iron.
+A notable variant, known as Xian Qiang (筅槍, lit.
+'Brush spear'), also reduced the number of branches to four or five layers, sacrificing some defensive potential for increased handling and lethality.

 Is this weapon only use for formation?
 Did people also use this weapon for duel or self defence?